 What it was like to be the first elected representative from an ethnic minority background in Northern Ireland.
 Anna Lo was elected in 2007 as a MLA for South Belfast and retired from politics in 2016.
 In her “book” she talks about her experience of being the first ever minority ethnic MLA in the NI Assembly.

 A story of how a young woman came to realise who she was, despite everything that school had taught about people like her.
 Mistakenly labelled a boy at birth, she had lived 19 years of confusion and shame before being able to express herself.
 Learn about how young transgender people are thriving and celebrating their identities, pushing through discrimination and bigotry to be comfortable and happy.

 ‘No More Smoked Salmon’

-Alan McBride served his time as a pig butcher on the Shankill Road.
-He was married to Sharon and had one little girl ‘Zoe’.
+I served my time as a pig butcher on the Shankill Road.
+I was married to Sharon and had one little girl ‘Zoe’.
 Sharon was working with her father in the family fish shop when it was bombed.
 They were both killed along with 8 others, including one of the bombers.

-‘No More Smoked Salmon’ is Alan’s story of growing up in a very sectarian Belfast, his story of losing Sharon and his search for answers.
-It also tells of his of his very personal journey as a peace builder, the ordinary people he met along the way and the extraordinary contribution they made to building peace.
+‘No More Smoked Salmon’ is my story of growing up in a very sectarian Belfast, of losing Sharon and my search for answers.
+It also tells of my very personal journey as a peace builder, the ordinary people I met along the way and the extraordinary contribution they made to building peace.
 These are not the sort of people used to fine dining on delicacies such as smoked salmon and horseradish and caper sauce.
 The majority of them were never recognised with peace prizes or Queens honours, yet the difference they made in their communities and to the lives of other ‘hurting’ human beings, became the foundation stone for the peace we enjoy today.

 From an Edinburgh Cloister to Belfast